floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid_advanced_config.md

 ## Logout URL

-If you want to customize the URL which Kibana will navigate to when the user selects the "Logout" menu item, use the `logout` option.
+If you want to customize the URL which Dashboards/Kibana will navigate to when the user selects the "Logout" menu item, use the `logout` option.

 ```yaml
 default: